OliveNjerii/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Script 11
 - deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+## script 12
+- counts the number of directories and sub-directories in the current directory.